Photo credit: Julie Cordeiro Photography

 Roaring Twenties Lawn Party: Reimagining the Jazz Age

-Reimagine the Roaring Twenties with this 2-day lawn party set on the Crane Estate.
+Reimagine the Roaring Twenties with this 2-day lawn party set on Castle Hill on the Crane Estate.
 Here you’ll find 1920s jazz, antique autos, a vintage fair, flappers and dandies, and picnickers galore.
-Dances by Isadora Boston performs on the lawn both days at 4pm and 6:25pm.
+Dances by Isadora Boston has performed at this event for the past three years.
+We look forward to next year’s event.
+Check here for details.

 Dances of the Spirit: The Works of Isadora Duncan at Longfellow Park